Semiparametric Causal Sufficient Dimension Reduction Of Multidimensional Treatments: Causal Sufficient Dimension Reduction

-The estimation procedure for MSMs shown in (\ref{eqn:msm-easy}) can be viewed as a standard set of estimating equations for a regression model relating treatments and outcome, but applied to observed data readjusted via inverse weighting in such a way that treatment variables appear randomly assigned.
-That is, MSM are regressions applied to a version of observed data in such a way that regression parameters can be interpreted causally.

-A key observation is that the estimating equation in (\ref{eq:MA_SDR}) can be viewed as solving for $\beta$ in a type of regression problem where the function of $\beta$ isn't to maximize the feature outcome relationship, but maintain the identity $\E[Y \mid {X}] = \E[Y \mid {X}^T \beta]$.
-As a consequence, semi-parametric causal SDR can be viewed as an MSM version of this regression problem, which seeks to find $\beta$ which maintains the following identity
+The estimation procedure for MSMs shown in (\ref{eqn:msm-easy}) can be viewed as a standard estimating equation for a regression model relating treatment and outcome, but applied to observed data readjusted via inverse weighting in such a way that treatment appear randomly assigned.
+In other words, MSMs are regressions applied to a version of observed data in such a way that regression parameters can be interpreted causally.
+Unlike other estimating equations that solve for $\beta$ by maximizing the feature outcome relationship, the equation in (\ref{eq:MA_SDR}) fits $\beta$ to maintain the identity $\E[Y | { X}] = \E[Y | { X}^T\beta].$ As a consequence, semiparametric causal SDR can be viewed as an MSM version of this regression problem, which seeks to find $\beta$ which maintains $\E[Y(a)] = \E[Y(g(a; \beta))]$.
+In other words, our aim is to estimate $\beta$ by maintaining the following identity

-This is equivalent to maintaining (\ref{eq:causalDR}) by consistency, conditional ignorability, and Proposition \ref{prop:id}, under the choice $g_A({a}) = {a}^T \beta$.
-We now describe two approaches to estimating $\beta$ that maintains the required property, based on combining estimation theory of MSMs \cite{robins99marginal} and the semi-parametric SDR method in \cite{MA12SDR}.